ScopeFoundry/scopefoundry.github.io/content/en/docs/10_tutorials/3_measurement/_index.md

         # Create PlotDataItem object ( a scatter plot on the axes )
         self.plot_lines = {"y": self.plot.plot(pen="g")}
 ```

-The resulting app should look like (using dated version of ScopeFoundry):
+The resulting app should look like:

 ![microscope-with-func-gen](microscope-with-func-gen.png)

 ## Bonus 1: Analyzed with ipynb